melonproject-archive/melon-website/_docs/set-up-fund.md

 order: 3
 ---

-You can set up your fund today on the Ethereum main net under 10 minutes and for less than $50, on the Melon Terminal [here](https://melon.avantgarde.finance/) .
+You can set up your fund today on the Ethereum main net under 10 minutes and for less than $50, on the [Melon Terminal](https://melon.avantgarde.finance/).

 That interface also allows you to browse the Melon network and invest in other funds.